 [1. emphasizing we are ENCODE and we are resource]

-Large-scale functional genomics data is quite useful to dissect cancer genomes, particularly by interpreting expression profiles and noncoding mutations from patients.
-Given that many cell types are highly associated with cancer, ENCODE data are particularly suited for interpreting cancer genomes.
-Hence in this paper, we endeavor to construct a companion resource to the general encyclopedia for cancer research, which we call “EN-CODEC” (“companion ENCODE encyclopedia resource for Cancer”).
+Large-scale functional genomics data are extremely useful for dissecting cancer genomes, particularly for interpreting mutation and expression profiles.
+Given that many cell types are significantly associated with specific forms of cancer, ENCODE data are particularly suited for interpreting cancer genomes.
+Hence, we endeavor to construct a companion resource to the general encyclopedia for cancer research, which we call “EN-CODEC” (“companion ENCODE encyclopedia resource for Cancer”).

 [2.
 Previous work, but put them together]

-With the development of sequencing technologies, several recent studies have already begun to investigate cancer genomes through different levels of functional genomics data integration1,4,5.
+With the development of novel sequencing technologies, several recent studies have already begun to investigate cancer genomes with different levels of functional genomics data integration1,4,5.
 For example, Hoadley et al. integrated five genomics platforms and one proteomic platform to uniformly classify various tumor types6.
 Torchia et al. integrated various genomic and epigenetic signals to identify promising therapeutic targets in rhabdoid tumors7.
 Lawrence et al. incorporated large-scale genomics profiles to identify cancer drivers7.
-Nevertheless, there is no systematic integration of thousands of functional genomic data sets from a broad spectrum of assays to interpret cancer genomes.
+Nevertheless, there remains a need for systematic integration of the thousands of functional genomic data sets from a broad spectrum of assays to interpret cancer genomes.

 [3.
 Why we are unique] [JZ2all: first sentence connection should be better]

-Instead, EN-CODEC can serve as a unique cancer-specific resource for several reasons.
-First, it deeply integrates 2656 ENCODE experiments from XX assays and 229 cell types to facilitate cancer research.
-With a much wider selection of ENCODE cell types, it provides more precise matching to a particular cancer of interest and allows precise background mutation rate (BMR) calibration in a cancer-specific way.
-Second, since the new release of ENCODE data significantly expanded the number of advanced assays, such as STARR-seq, Hi-C, ChIA-PET, and RAMPAGE, our EN-CODEC resource are able to precisely pick up core regions of noncoding regulatory elements, such as enhancers, and accurately link them to genes.
-Our compact and gene centric annotation does not only benefit computational power of downstream analysis, such as mutation burdened region detection, but also allows better biological function interpretations.
-Finally, our EN-CODEC resource considerably expands TF regulatory networks from considerably more extensive ChIP-Seq experiments and constructs novel network works from RNA-binding proteins binding profiles and Hi-C linking enhancers and promoters.
-This allows the constructions of a more advanced regulatory network to better explain expression patterns in cancer and pinpoint key regulators that drive large scale tumor-to-normal expression changes.
-The cell-type specific networks in EN-CODEC enables directly regulatory changes measurement during normal-to-tumor transition and immediate comparison to that in stem-like state.
+To address this need, we have developed ENCODEC to serve as a unique cancer-specific resource.
+Several factors have motivated the development of this resource.
+First, ENCODEC deeply integrates 2656 ENCODE experiments from XX assays and 229 cell types to facilitate cancer research.
+With a much wider selection of ENCODE cell types, it provides more precise matching to specific cancer types of interest and allows precise background mutation rate (BMR) calibration in a cancer-specific way.
+Secondly, since the new release of ENCODE data significantly expanded the number of advanced assays (such as STARR-seq, Hi-C, ChIA-PET, and RAMPAGE), ENCODEC is able to precisely identify core regions of noncoding regulatory elements (such as enhancers), and accurately link these to genes.
+Our compact and gene-centric annotation does not only improve computational power of downstream analysis, such as mutation burdened region detection, but also enables improved biological function interpretations.
+Finally, ENCODEC considerably expands TF regulatory networks from with more extensive ChIP-Seq experiments and constructs novel networks from RNA-binding profiles and Hi-C data to link enhancers and promoters.
+This allows the construction of a more advanced regulatory network to better rationalize expression patterns in cancer and pinpoint key regulators that drive large-scale tumor-to-normal expression changes.
+The cell-type specific networks in ENCODEC enables us to directly measure regulatory changes during normal-to-tumor transition and immediate comparison to that in stem-like states.

 [4.
 Structure of the following sections]

-In summery, our EN-CODEC resource contains compact annotations, accurate BMR models, and various regulatory networks to dissect the cancer genomes.
-We will illustrate in the following sections how it can be used to interpret mutation and expression profiles of patient data from large cohorts like TCGA.
-We will further demonstrate how a combination of such mutational and network analysis could form a stepwise prioritization scheme to pinpoint key regulators and mutations.
+In sum, ENCODEC contains compact annotations, accurate BMR models, and various regulatory networks to dissect cancer genomes.
+We illustrate how ENCODEC can be used to interpret mutation and expression profiles in patient data from large cohorts like those in TCGA.
+We further demonstrate how a combination of such mutational and network-based analyses may be used in a stepwise prioritization scheme to identify key regulators and the mutations therein.

 ############### just for comparison, no other changes yet ###############